 2. Choosing the property modifiers

 Property setters in C# play a crucial role in defining how you can interact with class and record members.
 The set, init, and get-only accessors offer different levels of mutability and initialization control, crucial for both mutable and immutable object design.
-There are a couple of options out there, which one to choose?
+There are a couple of options out there, which one should you choose?

-public string Name { get; }public required string Name { get; }
+public string Name { get; } public required string Name { get; }

-public string Name { get; set; }public required string Name { get; set; }
+public string Name { get; set; } public required string Name { get; set; }

-public string Name { get; init; }public required string Name { get; init; }
+public string Name { get; init; } public required string Name { get; init; }

 Mutable Properties with set